glk08909/smart-travel-planner/README.md

 ## 📦 Setup Guide for Smart Travel Planner

-Prerequisites
+Step 1: Get What You Need
-Make sure you have these installed on your system:
+Make sure your computer has these installed:

 Python 3.10 or higher

 Docker and Docker Compose

 Git

-(Optional) Node.js if you plan to use frontend frameworks
+(Optional) Node.js if you want to work with frontend frameworks

-Clone the Repository
+Step 2: Download the Project
-Open a terminal and run:
+Open your terminal (command prompt) and type:

+bash
+Copy
+Edit
 git clone https://github.com/your-username/smart-travel-planner.git
-Then change into the project directory: cd smart-travel-planner
+cd smart-travel-planner

-Create Virtual Environment
+Step 3: Prepare Your Python Environment
-Create and activate a Python virtual environment:
+Create and activate a virtual environment to keep things tidy:

+bash
+Copy
+Edit
-Run: python -m venv venv
+python -m venv venv

-Activate it:
+On Mac/Linux:

+bash
+Copy
+Edit
-On macOS/Linux: source venv/bin/activate
+source venv/bin/activate

-On Windows: venv\Scripts\activate
+On Windows:

-Install Dependencies
+bash
+Copy
+Edit
+venv\Scripts\activate
+Then install all needed packages:

+bash
+Copy
+Edit
-Install required Python packages with: pip install -r requirements.txt
+pip install -r requirements.txt

-Set Up Environment Variables
+Step 4: Configure and Load Data
-Create a .env file in the root folder with these variables:
+Create a file named .env in the project folder with these lines:

 ini
 Copy